Allocating Common-Value Goods: Proof of Theorem

 \begin{lemma} Consider a mechanism $x_{i}(s_{i},s_{-i})=\kappa\cdot \mI\{\lr{s_{-i}}\geq \tau\}$ for each $s_{i}$ and $s_{-i}$.
 Then, it induces a linear indirect utility $U_{i}(s_{i})=\max\{a_{i}s_{i}-b_{i}, 0\}$ such that

 for each $s_{i}$. \end{lemma}

-\begin{proof}[Proof of Lemma \ref{lem: threshold mechanism induces lienar utility}] Note that the mechanism does not depend on agent $i$'s signal $s_{i}$, and is therefore optimal to report the true type.
+\begin{proof}[Proof of Lemma \ref{lem: threshold mechanism induces lienar utility}] Note that the mechanism does not depend on agent $i$'s signal $s_{i}$, and therefore it is optimal for agent $i$ to report the true type.
 Therefore, agent $i$ participates in the mechanism if and only if the interim expected payoff under truthful report is above $0$.
 The formula \eqref{eq: U star} gives a interim payoff from participating in the mechanism that is exactly given by $U_{i}(s_{i})=a_{i}s_{i}-b_{i}$, with $a_{i}$ and $b_{i}$ being defined in \eqref{eq: Slope} and \eqref{eq: Intercept}. \end{proof}

 The next lemma proves the converse of Lemma \ref{lem: threshold mechanism induces lienar utility}.
 A certain class of linear functions is implementable with the class of threshold mechanisms.

 \begin{lemma} Consider any function $U_{i}(s_{i})=a_{i}s_{i}-b_{i}$ with $a_{i}\in [0,2]$ and $b_{i}\geq 0$ that is pointwise below $\overline{U}_{i}$ and is not pointwise below $\max\{0,2s_{i}-1\}$ over the interval $[0,1]$.
 Then, for some $\kappa \in [0,1]$ and $\tau\geq 0$, the mechanism $x_{i}(s_{i},s_{-i})=\kappa\cdot \mI\{\lr{s_{-i}}\geq \tau\}$ induces $U_{i}$ as the indirect utility function.
 In particular, $\kappa=1$ if $U_{i}$ coincides with $\overline{U}_{i}$ at some point in $[0,1]$. \end{lemma}